epochml/bylaws/title-1/chapter-1.md

-4. Epoch must have a Board of Directors (\"Board\"), consisting of a Chief Executive Officer (CEO), a Chief Technical Officer (CTO), a Chief Systems Officer (CSO), a Chief
-    Relations Officer (CRO), and a Chief Financial Officer (CFO).
+4. Epoch must have a Board of Directors (\"Board\"), consisting of a Chief Executive Officer (CEO), a Chief Technical Officer (CTO), a Chief Systems Officer (CSO), a Systems Head Admin (SHA), a Chief Relations Officer (CRO), and a Chief Financial Officer (CFO).

     1. While the Board is only defined as the Main Board and does not include Shadow Board members, the Main Board members may choose to involve their shadows in Board actions.

-5. The CTO and CSO ll be affiliated with the Technical Division, the CRO shall be affiliated with the Relations Division, and the CFO shall be affiliated with the Business Division.
+5. The CTO, CSO, and SHA shall be affiliated with the Technical Division, the CRO shall be affiliated with the Relations Division, and the CFO shall be affiliated with the Business Division.
 The CEO, as head of Epoch, must be unaffiliated with any